 International Waters is a pop culture comedy quiz show where land laws do not apply.
-Join host Jesse Thorn and competing teams of world-famous comedians from the US and UK in a hilarious and lively test of pop culture knowledge (and the ability to make up baloney when that knowledge fails).
+Join host Dave Holmes and competing teams of world-famous comedians from the US and UK in a hilarious and lively test of pop culture knowledge (and the ability to make up baloney when that knowledge fails).
 It's part panel show, part trivia quiz and all laughs.
 It's also a little embarrassed it wrote that last sentence.

 This is a particularly c-bomb littered episode, so we’ve used the bleep machine to make it a little more friendly to American ears.
 If you prefer a bit of blue, we’ve put an un-cut version up on Soundcloud.